HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 put some thought (in)
 on a fucking end of game ya
 let's not cut your reign
-dish out all the pain ya
+dish out all the pain ya, aye
-aye
-flay it slay it
-on your way up
-welcome to the black
+flay it slay it on your way up welcome to the black - vacuum's making records wicked trap aye
-vacuum's
-making records wicked TRAP
-aye

 track